Rishabbh-Sahu/semantic_lookalike_transformers/README.md

 Note: This output will vary based on the targeted sentence

 #### Further improvement
-Increase the dimension of transformer embedding layer (currently 128) to learn more language representation hence more close/better look alike sentences.
+- Increase the dimension of transformer embedding layer (currently 128) to learn more language representation hence more close/better look alike sentences.
 Kindly try 256, 512 or 768 embedding dims in order to increase the overall performance.
+- flairNLP also provide some good ways to create sentence/document level embeddings.

 #### Reference
 Kinldy download the data from the below link - <br>